bluefora/developer/README.md

 `systemctl reboot`

+If you are on any Carbonux build or rebased to unsigned from another buid (see above).
-Then rebase to the signed image, like so:
+Rebase to the signed image, like so:

-`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/carbonux/workstation:latest`
+`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/carbonux/developer:latest`

 Reboot again to complete the installation